kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/per-blog-taxonomies/">Per Blog Taxonomies</a> allows individual control of specific taxonomies for each child post.
 * <a href="https://broadcast.plainviewplugins.com/addon/permalinks/">Permalinks</a> provides more precise control of permalinks for both parents and children.
 * <a href="https://broadcast.plainviewplugins.com/addon/protect-child-properties/">Protect Child Properties</a> prevents various properties of child posts from being overwritten.
+* <a href="https://broadcast.plainviewplugins.com/addon/rebroadcaster/">Rebroadcaster</a>: Periodically and automatically rebroadcast specific posts.
+* <a href="https://broadcast.plainviewplugins.com/addon/rebroadcast-parent-here/"Rebroadcast Parent Here</a>: Rebroadcast the parent to this linked child.
 * <a href="https://broadcast.plainviewplugins.com/addon/redirect-all-children/">Redirect All Children</a> redirects single post views from visitors of child posts to the parent post.
 * <a href="https://broadcast.plainviewplugins.com/addon/redirect-parent/">Redirect Parent</a> redirect all views of a parent post to the first child post.
+* <a href="https://broadcast.plainviewplugins.com/addon/relink-to-parent/">Relink To Parent</a>: Relink an unlinked child to the parent.
 * <a href="https://broadcast.plainviewplugins.com/addon/search-and-replace/">Search And Replace</a> finds and replaces texts in posts during broadcast.
 * <a href="https://broadcast.plainviewplugins.com/addon/shortcode-attachments/">Shortcode Attachments</a> modifies attachment IDs found in shortcodes to match their equivalent attachments on each blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/shortcode-menus/">Shortcode Menus</a> modifies menu IDs found in shortcodes to match their equivalent menus on each blog.